BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 How can we create an experience that is easy to navigate and allows the user to perform their main goal when visiting the website?

 #### 3. User groups
-Three distinct user groups were identified.
-These user groups were [identified](https://www.figma.com/file/47ybO7dGvHSkEBUXrplQ8b/Wallet-Scrutiny-Personas?type=whiteboard&t=ZYUaLjqseDukLlZR-0) by sitting together with the project members and ideating on who was the audience that they were intending to serve.
+Three distinct user groups were [identified](https://www.figma.com/file/47ybO7dGvHSkEBUXrplQ8b/Wallet-Scrutiny-Personas?type=whiteboard&t=ZYUaLjqseDukLlZR-0) by sitting together with the project members and ideating on who the audience was that they were intending to serve.

 - **Wallet end users**: Generally refers to an individual or entity who uses a digital wallet for personal or business purposes.